62 Notable alumni of

 Biography

-Christopher Harrison was the first Lieutenant Governor of Indiana, serving with Governor Jonathan Jennings.
-Harrison was briefly acting governor while Jennings' was conducting negotiation with the native tribes in northern Indiana, and later resigned from office over a dispute with Jennings.
+Christopher Harrison was the first lieutenant governor of Indiana, serving alongside Governor Jonathan Jennings.
+Harrison briefly acted as governor while Jennings was engaged in negotiations with the native tribes in northern Indiana.
+He later resigned from office following a dispute with Jennings.
 Harrison became a Quaker in his later life and freed all the slaves he inherited from his family.
 He lived a long life for his era, and died at age 88.
-There is no known relationship between Harrison and an early territorial governor of Indiana, William Henry Harrison.
+There is no known relationship between Harrison, and an early territorial governor of Indiana and president of the United States, William Henry Harrison.

 47. William H. Harrison